carpentries/instructor-training/03-models.md

 > ## Discussion
 >
 > What is the misconception associated with each wrong answer?
-Ask
-> three different people, one for each wrong answer.
+{: .challenge}

 *   If the child answers 32, she is throwing away the carry completely.
 *   If she answers 312, she knows that she can't just discard the carried '1',